 - Participants are directed to self-screen.
 Those feeling ill or symptomatic in any way should not come to class!
 Anyone needing to reschedule for any reason will receive a full refund or credit for another course, no questions asked.
 We don’t cancel classes due to low enrollment – so your situation won’t be affected by other pairs needing to cancel.

 - Importantly, please check Vermont travel and other COVID guidelines to make sure you are in compliance.

 - Travelers and guests at camping and lodging establishments should make sure they are following all current state guidelines.
 Here are some local camping and lodging options.

 Why Do I Need to Partner with Someone?

-Your “patient” partner can either register for the course as any other student would, or audit the course at no cost.
+Your “patient partner” can either register for the course as any other student would, or audit the course at no cost.
 If they want to audit, just provide us with their name and contact information so we can share important information with them.
-We hope and trust they will enjoy going through the course with you!

 What Does It Look Like for Me to be Paired with Another Student?

-When we find you a partner, we’ll introduce you two by email so you’ll have a chance to discuss in advance your particular situation and any precautions you are taking.
+We’ll introduce partners by email so you have a chance to discuss in advance your particular situation and any precautions you are taking.

 You and your partner will have room to be socially distanced during lectures.
-You’ll be asked to wear wrap-around eye protection and gloves during practical sessions in addition to well-fitting face masks.
+You’re asked to wear wrap-around eye protection and gloves in addition to well-fitting face masks during up close practical sessions, as you would with a patient.
 And, since the course takes place entirely outdoors there is endless ventilation.
 That said, it is not without risk.
-You should feel free to ask of each other any further measures that make you more comfortable, both before and during the course.
+You should feel free to ask of each other any fewer or further measures that make you more comfortable, both before and during the course.